godotengine/godot-docs/tutorials/optimization/using_servers.rst

 In far most cases, this is not really a problem (Godot is very optimized, and most operations are handled with signals, so no polling is required).
 Still, sometimes it may be.
 As an example, dealing with dozens of thousands of instances for something that needs to be processed every frame can pose a bottleneck.

-This type of situation makes some programmers regret they are using a game engine and wish they could go back to a more handcrafted, low level implementation of game code.
+This type of situation makes programmers regret they are using a game engine and wish they could go back to a more handcrafted, low level implementation of game code.

-Still, Godot is designed to work around this problem too.
+Still, Godot is designed to work around this problem.

 Servers
 -------